 Prior to the release of the first relational database management system (RDBMS), each database had a unique physical structure and a unique programming language that the programmer had to understand.
 That all changed with the advent of SQL and the relational database management system.

-Figure 1-8 lists the important events in the history of SQL.
+Table illustrated below lists the important events in the history of SQL.
 In 1970, Dr. E. F. Codd published an article that described the relational database model he had been working on with a research team at IBM.
 By 1978, the IBM team had developed a database system based on this model, called System/R, along with a query language called SEQUEL (Structured English Query Language).
 Although the database and query language were never officially released, IBM remained committed to the relational model.

 The following year, Relational Software, Inc. released the first relational database management system, called Oracle.
 This RDBMS ran on a minicomputer and used SQL as its query language.
 This product was widely successful, and the company later changed its name to Oracle to reflect that success.

 In 1982, IBM released its first commercial SQL-based RDBMS, called SQL/DS (SQL/Data System).
 This was followed in 1985 by DB2 (Database 2).
 Both systems ran only on IBM mainframe computers.
 Later, DB2 was ported to other systems, including those that ran the Unix and Windows operating systems.
 Today, it continues to be IBM’s premier database system.